twpayne/chezmoi/docs/REFERENCE.md

 .Target }}"]`.
 If `diff.args` does not contain any template arguments then `{{
 .Destination }}` and `{{ .Target }}` will be appended automatically.

+#### `--reverse`

+Reverse the direction of the diff, i.e. show the changes to the target required to match the destination.

 #### `--pager` *pager*

 Pager to use for output.